Skip to main content

 3. Within roughly half a second, you have a signature back.

-4. Within another short window, the buy is confirmed and the token appears in your Racing Lanes.
+4. Within another short window, the buy is confirmed and a ‘B’ marker appears on the candle chart inside the drawer.

 That’s it.
 The complexity is invisible.
 Either the transaction lands or it doesn’t, and the odds of “it lands” are dramatically improved by running multiple lanes.